 Fried Okra Bites

-- Heat oil in Dutch Oven to 400 degrees.
+- Heat peanut oil in a Dutch Oven to 350 degrees.
 Fry okra in batches until pieces are golden brown.
-Return oil to 400 degrees between each batch.
-Drain on paper towels.
+Return oil to 350 degrees between each batch.
+Drain on paper towels or wire rack.
 Sprinkle with more seasoned salt as desired.
 Serves 4-6.